Haro321/Streamlabs-Account-Generator/README.md

 # StreamLabs Signup Bot

 A Python automation bot that signs up for a StreamLabs account by filling out the signup form and verifying the email address using a temporary email service.
-The bot uses a headless browser driver (powered by botasaurus_driveror a similar package) along with TempMail for email verification.
+The bot uses a headless browser driver along with TempMail for email verification.
 It also supports the use of proxies and multithreading for concurrent signups.

 ## Features